Chronology of the universe: Earliest structures and stars emerge

 The matter in the universe is around 84.5% cold dark matter and 15.5% "ordinary" matter.
 Since the start of the matter-dominated era, dark matter has gradually been gathering in huge spread-out (diffuse) filaments under the effects of gravity.
-Ordinary matter eventually gathers together faster than it would otherwise do, because of the presence of these concentrations of dark matter.
+Ordinary matter eventually gathers together faster than it would otherwise, because of the presence of these concentrations of dark matter.
 It is also slightly more dense at regular distances due to early baryon acoustic oscillations (BAO) which became embedded into the distribution of matter when photons decoupled.
 Unlike dark matter, ordinary matter can lose energy by many routes, which means that as it collapses, it can lose the energy which would otherwise hold it apart, and collapse more quickly, and into denser forms.
 Ordinary matter gathers where dark matter is denser, and in those places it collapses into clouds of mainly hydrogen gas.
 The first stars and galaxies form from these clouds.
 Where numerous galaxies have formed, galaxy clusters and superclusters will eventually arise.
 Large voids with few stars will develop between them, marking where dark matter became less common.